ritwbanerjee/angular-universal-starter/README.md

-# SEO friendly Angular 5 application using Server Side Rendering
+# SEO friendly Angular 5 application using Server Side Rendering with AOT

 ## Developed By:
 Ritwik banerjee